Absent Without Leave (AWOL) or Unauthorized Absence from Military Service

 When are you Considered AWOL

-When a servicemember is Absence Without Leave (AWOL) from the military, that servicemember is deemed to be AWOL by the command at a particular date and time.
+When a servicemember is Absent Without Leave (AWOL) from the military, that servicemember is deemed to be AWOL by the command at a particular date and time.
 Sometimes a servicemember may not even realize they are AWOL because they believed they had command authorization to be absent.
 It is not unusual for a servicemember to first learn they are considered AWOL until they are notified by the command that all or a portion of their absence was not authorized by the command.

 AWOL – You can run, but you can’t hide…